Working and Breastfeeding

 Table of Contents for all blog posts

-If you want to nurse when home and pump at work - try nursing shortly before leaving the baby, pump every ~2.5 - 3 hours, then nurse at pick-up (or when you get home).
-When you are home from work - nurse as you normally would.
+If you want to minimize pumping/maximize nursing - try nursing shortly before leaving the baby, then pump every ~2.5 - 3 hours while you are away, then nurse at pick-up (or when you get home).
+When you are home the rest of the time - nurse as you normally would.

 If you are exclusively pumping - continue the pattern you have already established and see how that fits in with your work schedule.

 Over the first days/weeks, adjust the timing based on how things are going.
-Ultimately, you want the amount of milk you need for your baby and a bit more as a buffer.
-If you are making too much or too little milk - the plan can be adjusted.
+Ultimately, you want the amount of milk you need for your baby plus a bit more as a buffer.
+If you are making way too much or too little milk each day - the plan can be adjusted.
+Work with your IBCLC on this - you may need to adjust the timing of when you pump, adjust flange fit/pumping settings, how much the baby is drinking, and more.

-Talk to your caregiver about your timing/ desires - so you can pump/nurse when you want to, avoid wasting milk or avoid overfeeding the baby while you are away.
+You want to pump/nurse when you want to, avoid wasting milk and avoid overfeeding the baby while you are away.

-If you want to nurse the baby at pick up/getting home, but the baby is hungry shortly before you arrive - have the caregiver provide a small “snack” bottle to tide them over (the 1 oz portions are perfect for this).
-This way the baby will still want to nurse when you get there
+If you want to nurse the baby when you get to them, but they are hungry shortly before you arrive - have the caregiver provide a small “snack” bottle to tide them over (smaller portions described above are perfect for this!).
+This way the baby will still want to nurse when you get there.

-If you want the baby fed before you arrive, have the caregiver provide a full bottle, and pump on your way to picking them up/getting home.
+Alternatively, if you want the baby fed before you arrive - have the caregiver provide a full bottle, and you can pump on your way to picking them up/getting home.

 Flange fitting is critical - milk flow is better, faster and more comfortable if you are sized correctly!
-Most people need smaller sizes than those that come with the pump - work with your IBCLC!
+Most people need smaller sizes than those that come with the pump - work with your IBCLC for a custom fit!

 Portable pumps are convenient but not always strong enough for full-time use.
-They also need to be fitted with silicone inserts for best fit (see point above).
-It may be helpful to have a portable pump for when you need portability, and a stand-alone/stronger pump for other times.
+They also need to be used with silicone inserts for a custom fit (see point above).

 Pump both breasts at the same time to save time.
-Typical sessions if your flanges fit correctly should be around 10-20 min.
+Typical sessions if your flanges fit correctly should be around 10-20 min, and you should get the amount of milk you want/need.

-Try a stretchy bra or camisole - pull the cup to the side to hold the flanges.
+You may be able to use a stretchy bra or camisole (pull the cup to the side to hold the flanges).

 Items like these bra extenders